alexmacarthur/wp-complete-open-graph/readme.txt

 == Description ==

 There's no shortage of plugins that promise to be THE all-in-one solution for all things SEO.
-Unfortunately, this often means lack of flexibility, confusing implementation, or just a big, bloated plugin that carries way too many features for your use case.
+Unfortunately, this often means lack of flexibility, confusing implementation, or just a big, bloated plugin that carries way too many features for your needs.

 This plugin is built on an alternative philosophy: do one thing and one thing well.
-Complete Open Graph provides automatic, comprehensive, just-makes-sense Open Graph management, whether it's for a simple blog or a complex site with diverse sets of data.
+Complete Open Graph provides automatic, comprehensive, just-makes-sense Open Graph management, whether it's for a simple blog or a complex site with diverse sets of content.

-Out of the box, Complete Open Graph generates all the basic tags your site should have, making it ready for effective social sharing on platforms including Twitter, Facebook and Google+, and gives you full programmatic access to filter this data as you need.
+Out of the box, Complete Open Graph generates all the basic tags your site should have, making it ready for social sharing on platforms including Twitter, Facebook, LinkedIn and Google+, and gives you full programmatic access to filter this data as you need.

 TL;DR: This plugin does Open Graph.
 Freaking good Open Graph.

 == Installation ==

 1. Download the plugin and upload to your plugins directory, or install the plugin through the WordPress plugins page.
-2. Activate the plugin through the 'Plugins' page.
+2. Activate the plugin on the 'Plugins' page.
 3. (Optional) Use the Settings->Open Graph screen to set your default Open Graph data.

 == Using the Plugin ==

-Upon activation, Complete Open Graph is ready to generate Open Graph meta tags, with a mature set of fallbacks in place.
+Upon activation, Complete Open Graph is ready to generate Open Graph meta tags, with an intuitive set of fallbacks in place.
 Literally no configuration is required to begin making your site socially shareable.

 = Available Fields =

 On each page and post, the following fields are automatically generated, based on available page data.
-Many of these can be manually set at the page level.
+Many of these can be manually set at the page/post level.

 * og:site_name
 * og:locale